neo250376/GPU-CPU-auto-install/README.md

 3. ./Install_GPU_CPU_user.sh

 You will then be prompted for information such as pool address (must be http://address format), wallet address, worker name, threads and batch size.

+Please refer to https://bitbucket.org/cryptogone/arionum-gpu-miner for more information on different graphics cards settings.

 If you wish to automatically setup a GCP instance, then copy the raw data from Install_GPU_CPU_auto.sh and paste it into the GCP automation box when creating your VM.
 REMEMBER TO CHANGE THE POOL ADDRESS ETC. TO YOUR OWN SETTINGS FOR BOTH THE GPU MINER AND CPU MINER!!